 Using savings and investments

-On the face of it, using existing savings and investments to pay for care seems a sensible option.
-Savings and investments may be easier to access compared with renting or selling the home, realising investments is a relatively straightforward process.
-Using savings and investments could suit many people but if it’s solely used to fund care, the client may not be protected from the risk of longevity.
+On the face of it, using savings and investments to pay for care may seem like a sensible option.
+Savings and investments may be easier to access compared with other funding options, however there are some drawbacks.

 An alternative approach

 - The costs of care are uncertain.
-A BUPA study found that, while the average stay in a care home is around 2.3 years, one in ten people will still be alive six years later.
+A BUPA study found that, while the average stay in a care home is around 2.3 years, nearly one in ten people will still be alive after six years.
 An immediate needs annuity can provide a degree of certainty over the costs of care.

 There are risks to this approach too: